Kazakhstan–Uzbekistan relations: Kazakhstan–Uzbekistan border

-Kazakhstan–Uzbekistan barrier

 On 19 October 2006, Kazakhstan built 45 km-long barrier along part of its border with Uzbekistan.
 The Kazakhstan–Uzbekistan barrier spans the Saryagash and Maktaaral administrative districts of southern Kazakhstan, and consists of a 2,5m-high barbed wire fence that includes searchlights.
 The barrier is situated along the heavily populated towns and cities of eastern Uzbekistan.
 It was built to curb drug smuggling across the border.

+Economic relations

+In 2025, Kazakhstan launched the Kazakhstan Trade Pavilion in the Airitom free economic zone in Termez to boost trade, including with Afghanistan.
+Key areas of cooperation include water and energy projects, notably the Kambar-Ata-1 hydroelectric power plant.

+Cultural relations

+Education

+Educational ties expanded in 2025, with Kazakh and Uzbek university branches such as Auezov South Kazakhstan State University in Chirchik and the Tashkent Institute of Irrigation and Agricultural Mechanization Engineers in Almaty.